Pages

 Lift up the muslin cloth and it will fold over like a lazy sleepyhead!

-The thing about strained yogurt is - it is at its thickest straight out of
+Greek yogurt is at its thickest straight out of

 the fridge.
 The longer you leave it out in room temperature, it will